-- Intentional herding or harassment of wildlife. - Discharging firearms other than for lawful hunting (i.e. target shooting and sighting in). - Indiscriminate shooting, shooting multiple times into a running herd, or injuring multiple animals. - Shooting from parking areas or roads. - Interfering with or harassing other hunters. - Using decovs outside the Archery Only Area or using blinds that completely obstruct visible fluorescent orange or fluorescent pink garments. - Possessing a weapon not permitted in a hunting area unless utilizing a direct access route. - Collecting natural or cultural resources. including but not limited to antlers, skulls, and artifacts. - Possession or use of alcoholic beverages while hunting. - Possession of non-certified weed-free hav. - Starting or maintaining any fires. - Overnight camping or parking.
+- Intentional herding or harassment of wildlife - Discharging firearms other than for lawful hunting (i.e. target shooting and sighting in). - Indiscriminate shooting, shooting multiple times into a running herd, or injuring multiple animals. - Shooting from parking areas or roads. - Interfering with or harassing other hunters. - Using decoys outside the Archery Only Area. - Possessing a weapon not permitted in a hunting area unless utilizing a direct access route. - Collecting natural or cultural resources, including but not limited to antlers, skulls, and artifacts. - Possession or use of alcoholic beverages while hunting. - Possession of non-certified weed-free hav. - Starting or maintaining any fires. - Overnight camping or parking.